11 strategies to build and strengthen employee connection in the workplace

 Connection might sound soft, but its impact is anything but.
 When employees feel genuinely connected to their peers, leaders, and the organization, the ripple effects show up everywhere that matters: retention, performance, productivity, and culture.

-- Higher job satisfaction: When people feel seen, heard, and included, satisfaction climbs.
+When people feel seen, heard, and included, satisfaction climbs.
 Employees who are recognized at least monthly are 87% more likely to feel known as individuals at their company, according to AWI.
-That kind of personal connection is a major driver of engagement and fulfillment.
+That kind of personal connection is essential to improving engagement and creating a sense of fulfillment at work.

 Why recognition is the employee connection connector